 Milwaukee County does not offer background checks at the county level.
 While most cities within the county do not conduct background checks, the city of West Allis does.

-Individuals conducting a background check on someone from this city can complete the online record request form, which includes an entry to request a background check on an individual.
+Individuals conducting a background check on someone from this city can complete the West Allis Open Record Request Form, which includes an entry to request a background check on an individual.
 The individual’s full name, date of birth and address are required.

 The Milwaukee County Sheriff’s Office recommends that individuals access the state Department of Justice’s Wisconsin Online Record Check System.